 User-Agent: If everything is so smooth, why am I so sad?,

-in which she investigates the political and affective implications
+in which she investigated several political implications

 While website is being updated, you can revisit some of her older projects: A Guide to Satellite Surveillance (2016) and Unreal Estate (2016).
 You can also read Luxury & Paranoia, Access & Exclusion: On Capital and Public Space, written in collaboration with Sander Manse.

-—Freelance Design & Research
+—Freelance Graphic Design & Research

 She assisted Metahaven with Russian script and narration